HADOUS|CO. PLLC

 Dispute Credit Report Errors - Free initial credit disputes

-Our knowledgeable credit attorneys have litigated some of the most common credit report errors in court.
-We can help you determine whether a bona fide credit report error exists, and help you dispute these errors with the consumer reporting agencies Equifax, Experian, and TransUnion (a.k.a. the credit bureaus).
+Our knowledgeable credit attorneys have litigated some of the most common credit report errors in court and obtained monetary settlements for consumers whose rights were violated.
+These cases including reporting inaccurate (incorrect) account information, inaccurate balances or amounts owed, and identity theft errors.
+These credit report errors also include accounts that continue to report a balance or liability after an account is discharged in bankruptcy.
+We can help you determine whether a bona fide credit report error exists, and help you dispute these errors with the consumer reporting agencies Equifax, Experian, and TransUnion (a.k.a. the credit bureaus) if you would like to submit a dispute to the credit bureaus.

 Credit report errors can be costly enough.
-You have a right to dispute inaccurate or incorrect information on your credit report under the Fair Credit Reporting Act (FCRA).
-The credit bureaus do not charge you a fee to dispute credit report errors, so you should not have to pay anyone to help you dispute errors on your credit report.
-Therefore, Hadous|Co. does not charge a fee to help you prepare a credit report dispute to the credit bureaus.
+You have a right to dispute inaccurate or incorrect information on your credit report under the Fair Credit Reporting Act (FCRA) without having to pay anyone be it a lawyer or so-called credit repair company.
+The credit bureaus do not charge you a fee to dispute credit report errors, so you should not have to pay anyone to help you dispute credit report errors.
+Therefore, Hadous|Co. does not charge a fee to help you with a credit report dispute to the credit bureaus.

 What happens once I submit my credit report dispute?